andreyjcao/RPl-Dorian-Ida/docs/report/preanalysis.md

 > citation to prior study

-A graphical abstract of the study could also be included as an image here.

 ### Study metadata

 - `Key words`: Comma-separated list of keywords (tags) for searchability.
 Geographers often use one or two keywords each for: theory, geographic context, and methods.
 - `Subject`: select from the [BePress Taxonomy](http://digitalcommons.bepress.com/cgi/viewcontent.cgi?article=1008&context=reference)
-- `Date created`: date when project was started
+- `Date created`: Replication started November 16, 2023
-- `Date modified`: date of most recent revision
+- `Date modified`: December 14, 2023
 - `Spatial Coverage`: Specify the geographic extent of your study.
 This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
 - `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
 - `Spatial Reference System`: Specify the geographic or projected coordinate system for the study, e.g. EPSG:4326
 - `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
 - `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
-- `Funding Name`: name of funding for the project
+- `Funding Name`: n/a
-- `Funding Title`: title of project grant
+- `Funding Title`: n/a
-- `Award info URI`: web address for award information
+- `Award info URI`: n/a
-- `Award number`: award number
+- `Award number`: n/a

 #### Original study spatio-temporal metadata